 Red Cross response

 Thanks to the outpouring of generosity from across Canada and around the world, the Canadian Red Cross is providing vital assistance to the people of Fort McMurray.
-Six months on, the Red Cross is reaching out to individuals, governments, community groups and corporate partners to say thank you for the lasting impact they have had and continue to have on the lives of those affected.
+One year after the disaster, the Red Cross is reaching out to individuals, governments, community groups and corporate partners to say thank you for the lasting impact they have had and continue to have on the lives of those affected.

-To date, $178 million has already been spent to directly assist those impacted by the fires.
+To date, $244 million has already been spent or committed.

 - Click here for an infographic that outlines Red Cross funds to date